Queen snake: Habitat

 The habitat requirements for the queen snake are very specific, and this snake is never found in areas that lack clean running streams and watersheds with stony and rocky bottoms.
 The water temperature must be a minimum of 50 °F during the snake's active months.
 This is in a large part due to the snake's dietary requirements.
 They subsist almost entirely on fresh water crayfish.
 It preys almost exclusively on newly-molted crayfish, which are not able to defend themselves effectively with their pincers.
 One study indicates that crayfish make up over 90% of the snake's diet.

-Other sources of food include frogs, tadpoles, newts, minnows, snails, and fairy shrimp.
+Other sources of food include frogs, tadpoles, newts, salamanders, minnows, snails, and fairy shrimp.
 The queen snake does not find its food by sight or heat detection, but by smell, using its tongue to carry the scent of its prey to receptors within its mouth.
 In this way it is able to home in on its prey, even under water.

 Habits

 The queen snake is in a period of brumation throughout the winter months, and groups of them can be found in "hibernacula", near water.
 These hibernation dens can be inside old bridge abutments, cracked concrete retaining walls and dams, and in niches of bedrock.
 During this time, the snakes are lethargic, and their main prey, crayfish, may become the predator, particularly of the young snakes.

 It is a diurnal species, but it can be found moving about and hunting at night as well.
-They are often found by turning over rocks within or near the brooks and streams they inhabit.
+They are often found by turning over rocks within or near the brooks and streams they inhabit to find prey.
 They will also come out of the water to bask in the sun, often perching on branches or roots above or near the waters edge.
 Queen snakes are very alert to any potential danger and will drop into the water when disturbed.
 They are rather docile snakes, not too likely to bite.
 Their main defenses are thrashing, spinning, and secreting malodorous feces and anal musk, similar to the behaviour of the garter snake in this defense.
+Queen snakes have been shown to use the sun for celestial orientation in their habitat.

 Predators of queen snakes are raccoons, otters, mink, hawks and herons.
 Large frogs and fish will also eat the young snakes.
+When approached by predators, queen snakes will flee a distance directly related to their internal temperature.
 The main threat to the queen snake is habitat loss as waterways are drained, disturbed or polluted.
 Crayfish, their main food, are sensitive to acidification and accumulation of heavy metals.
 Thus, as waterways have become polluted and crayfish have died out, the queen snake population has declined throughout its former range.
 In many areas the queen snake has disappeared or has become in danger of doing so.